Kindrogan Field Centre

 A brief site guide to finding birds in early June

 This short site guide to finding bird around Kindrogan Field Centre in early summer covers eight sites.
 Interesting species to be found include Wigeon, Goosander, Osprey, Black Grouse, Woodcock, Cuckoo, Green Woodpecker, Tree Pipit, Dipper, Redstart, Whinchat, Siskin, Lesser Redpoll and Crossbill.
-With luck, scarcer species may be possible including Goldeneye, Hen Harrier, Goshawk, Quail, Long-eared Owl, Wood Warbler, Pied Flycatcher.
+With luck, scarcer species may be possible including Goldeneye, Hen Harrier, Goshawk, Quail, Long-eared Owl, Wood Warbler, and Pied Flycatcher.

 The FSC centre is situated on the north side of Kindrogan Hill in the upper reaches of Strathardle.
-A heterogeneous mosaic of small patches of habitat include mixed deciduous woodland, coniferous plantation, grazed grassland, upland streams, and lochans all surrounded my hill and moorland.
+A heterogeneous mosaic of small patches of habitat include mixed deciduous woodland, coniferous plantation, grazed grassland, upland streams, and lochans all surrounded by hill and moorland.

 The north-west end of Strathardle, looking south-east from Creag na Cuinneige.
 Straloch Loch is in the foreground, Kindrogan Hill on the right